rgvxlens/Braswell-EDGAR-Linux-Fixes/README.md

 Most of these fixes worked properly for me under Kubuntu 20.04 and KDE neon 5.18 on an Acer Chromebook 14 CB3-431! (seems to be good on most Ubuntu-based distros)

 ## Audio
-All thanks to [this post](https://askubuntu.com/questions/974073/no-audio-on-acer-chromebook-14-under-ubuntu-17-10) for the fix.
+All thanks to [J. Starnes @ AskUbuntu](https://askubuntu.com/questions/974073/no-audio-on-acer-chromebook-14-under-ubuntu-17-10) for the fix.

 ### Installation
 ### 1. Fixing Audio via Speakers